PhD Program

 (B) Application of AI/ML in health care applications and devices.

-(C) Biomaterials, Drug delivery and tissue engineering, Nanobiotechnology, Design of scaffolds for tissue engineering, Controlled Release technologies, Neuroprosthetic devices including aids for the handicapped, Signal processing, Telemedicine and knowledge based systems.
-Microfibrication for immunotherapy
+(C) Biomaterials, Drug delivery, and tissue engineering, Nanobiotechnology, Design of scaffolds for tissue engineering, Controlled Release technologies, Neuroprosthetic devices, including aids for the people with disabilities, Signal processing, Telemedicine, and knowledge-based systems.
+Microfabrication for immunotherapy

-(D) Computational physiology, Cardiac electrophysiology and muscle mechanics, Computational Neurophysiology
+(D) Computational physiology, Cardiac electrophysiology, muscle mechanics, Computational Neurophysiology, Respiratory system modelling

 (E) Movement Neuroscience, Rehabilitation technology; Neural signal processing, Neuroimaging, Neuromodulation, Neurofeedback.
-Human motor control, motor learning, biomechanics of human movement, noninvasive brain stimulation, assistive devices, geriatric (aging) and neurological rehabilitation.,
+Human motor control, motor learning, biomechanics of human movement, non-invasive brain stimulation, assistive devices, geriatric (aging) and neurological rehabilitation, Balance, gait and falls research, Cognitive control of movement.

-(G) Computational Biology and Bioinformatics: Bioinformatics and computational biology approaches to study protein-protein, protein-drug interactions etc., in cancer, neurodegenerative and endocrine diseases.
+(G) Computational Biology and Bioinformatics: Bioinformatics and computational biology approach to study protein-protein, protein-drug interactions, etc., in cancer, and neurodegenerative and endocrine diseases.

 FACULTY ADVISORS: